renehernandez/appfile/README.md

 ## About

-Appfile is a declarative spec for deploying apps to DigitalOcean App Platform.
+`appfile` is a declarative spec for deploying apps to the DigitalOcean App Platform.
 It lets you:

 * Keep a directory of app spec values files and maintain changes in version control
 * Apply CI/CD to configuration changes